* This post was updated with new photos 🙂

 - 1 teaspoon pure vanilla extract

 - 2 to 4 tablespoons milk or heavy cream

 - more sprinkles (I used nonpareils), for topping (optional)

-- Preheat your oven to 350°F. Line a standard, 12 count muffin tin with paper liners, and set aside.
+- Preheat your oven to 350°F. Line a standard, 12 count cupcake tin with paper liners, and set aside.